Eligible transported waste deductions for landfill sites

-An occupier of a scheduled waste disposal facility (i.e. an EPA-licensed landfill) may claim a deduction for each tonne of waste received at that facility that is
+An occupier of a levy liable scheduled waste disposal facility (an EPA-licensed landfill) may claim a deduction for each tonne of waste received at that facility that is

-- transported from an EPA-licensed landfill for a lawful activity after being processed, recovered or recycled on-site
+- transported from the facility for a lawful use after being processed, recovered or recycled on-site

-- transported from an EPA-licensed landfill to another facility for lawful processing, recovery or recycling
+- transported from the facility to another facility for lawful processing, recovery or recycling

-- transported to another EPA-licensed landfill for lawful disposal, the second EPA-licensed landfill will pay the levy when this waste is received
+- transported to another EPA-licensed landfill for lawful disposal

 A transported-waste deduction cannot be claimed for the following types of waste